 “If it doesn’t come from love, it isn’t real.
 It’s just an illusion.”

--Course in Miracles
+– Course in Miracles

 There are many organizations dedicated to spreading love in one form or another – we typically refer to them as NGOs (nonprofits), or “faith-based” institutions.
 However, love is rarely called out as a “program,” and it is difficult to find a course of study that results in any “degree” of love – a higher education in love, etc..
 Ironically, in some cases, faith-based institutions limit their love to “true-believers,” making love an exclusive club, only available to qualified members who accept certain teachings or commandments.
 And, due to limited resources, many NGOs are required to limit how much love they can spread, focusing their efforts on narrow segments of the population – like the homeless, the hungry, or abused.
+This is one reason I have joined the founding board of directors for the Institute for Love and Time (TILT), an organization dedicated to performing research and creating technologies that demonstrate and harness the relationship between unconditional love and travel in time.
+We are creating applications that can lead us toward our goal of scaling unconditional love and time travel responsibly, for the benefit of humanity.

 “Every day People straighten up the hair, why not the heart?”

--Ernesto Che Guevara
+– Ernesto Che Guevara

 Where is the Love University where you can get your Masters in Love?
 Where is the pedagogy of love?
+Love belongs in the classroom.
 Where is the highly developed archive of knowledge stored that deepens our understanding of love, enabling it to become a stronger, dominant force on our planet?
 Many of us seem to believe that love is one of our most amazing traits as homo sapiens – our ability, in some cases, to make profound sacrifices, to rise above our selfish needs and think and act for the greater good – to practice “metta love,” “unconditional love,” “Agape love,” or “universal love.”
 So, why the profound lack of structure, organization, and resources around this cherished idea of love?

 The world is full of organizations.
 I earned a couple of degrees in organization development, just because I believe “organization” and “leadership” are the fundamental challenges, not the lack of expertise to solve huge problems, inadequate resources, etc. The problem is, in all my years of higher education, my professors did not once talk about organizations having a heart and soul.
 They never professed “Love” in the organizational context.
 Fancy that.
 The most powerful force for change – love – left out of virtually every advanced course in organizational development and leadership.
 Most organizations choose to “incorporate”.
 Nonprofit and for-profit alike.